 - claims and defenses asserted under Section 1101.806 of the Texas Real Estate License Act (“TRELA”)

 - claims for wrongful interference with client or business relationships

 - claims for breach of Listing and/or Buyer’s Representation agreements

 - disputes over commission splits under Independent Contractor Agreements and “caps” or “spots” arrangements

-We have also handled disputes over commission splits, asserted brokers’ lien rights on commercial property under Texas Property Code Chapter 62, and vindicated the rights of Texas real estate professionals following improper termination of Listing and/or Buyer’s Representation agreements.
+We have also asserted brokers’ lien rights on commercial property under Texas Property Code Chapter 62, and vindicated the rights of Texas real estate professionals following improper termination of Listing Agreements and Buyer’s Representation Agreements.

 Defense of TREC Complaints – Professional Discipline